 GCSE Religious Studies is a popular option with approximately 50% of Year 10 and 11 students opting for it.

-Students study the AQA GCSE Religious Studies.
+Pupils study the AQA GCSE Religious Studies.
 The course is assessed at the end of two years through two examination papers, each of 1 and 3/4 hours in duration.

 On the second paper, Religious, philosophical and ethical studies in the modern world, students will consider different religious, philosophical and ethical arguments and their impact and influence in the modern world.

 As a part of the two-year course students visit a church and a Buddhist Vihara.
 Every other year there is also the opportunity for them to attend a conference at school.
-In June 2016 this was organised with the Chemistry Department and was called, ‘God and the Big Bang’.

 More details of this course can be found here

-Students study the new OCR linear A level.
+Students study the OCR linear A level.
 This is assessed by three two hour examinations at the end of the two years.
 The course provides our students with the opportunity to gain a deeper understanding of western philosophy, ethics and Christian theology.
 We expect the course to inspire our students to engage in ethical, philosophical and theological issues and acquire knowledge and a critical understanding of major issues that are relevant to learners in the twenty first century.